 Let’s take a look at the top 33 most spoken languages in the world, including facts about them that you may not know.
 But first, here’s a data visualization that shows the top 10 most spoken languages in the world and how they compare to each other in terms of speakers.
 You can hover over each language to see how many speakers it has.

-The list below shows the 44 most spoken languages in the world, ranked by total number of speakers.
+The table below shows 33 of the most spoken languages in the world, ranked by total number of speakers.
 The data comes from Ethnologue.
 These numbers include people who are native speakers of the language as well as people who have learned the language.
 Scroll down to learn more about each language.